Denny09310/react-auth-kit-v2/README.md

 export default App;
 ```

-For more detailed usage instructions and customization options, please refer to the documentation.

 ## Documentation
-Check out the official documentation for in-depth guides, examples, and API reference.
+The official documentation for React Auth Kit v2 is currently under development.
+Stay tuned for in-depth guides, examples, and API references.

 ## Contributing
-We welcome contributions from the community.
-If you'd like to contribute to Secure Auth React, please follow our contribution guidelines.
+We welcome contributions from the community to make React Auth Kit v2 even better.
+Whether it's reporting issues, suggesting improvements, or submitting pull requests, your help is valuable.
+Please follow our contribution guidelines to get started.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.